tansengming/tansengming.github.com/software/_posts/2017-08-09-how-not-to-crash-rails-4-with-system-tests.md

 end
 ```

-This doesn't work on Rails 4 because it doesn't have `ActionDispatch::SystemTestCase`.
+While this works fine on Rails 5.1, running the same test on Rails 4 will cause a `NameError` since `ActionDispatch::SystemTestCase` does not exist.
 An easy way to get around it is by rescuing it,

 ```ruby
 # application_system_test_case.rb (nothing changed!)